danieldeutsch/sacrerouge/doc/metrics/decomposed-rouge.md

 ## Correlations
 Here are the correlations of the different category-specific metrics to the "overall responsiveness" scores on the TAC data.
-We believe that these differ slightly from the results in the paper because they use the Spacy en_core_web_sm version 2.2.5 and the paper used 2.1.0.

 Summary-level, peers only:
 <table>